Ricky Sisk used to tease his older sister about being a high school cheerleader.

 And they didn't.
 By the time they reached the state championships, the team remained undefeated.

 At states, again Hill did her best to motivate the team.

 "If they're pumped, they're going to enjoy themselves, and the routine is easy," Hill said.
 "I'd say the thing that gets them through it is the sheer fact that they're having fun out there."

 Northern Virginia dominates Virginia high school competitive cheerleading, and Stonewall sits on top of all Northern Virginian teams.
 In the last four years, the only school to defeat Stonewall at states has been North Stafford High.
-This year, North Stafford finished second, Chantilly took third and Osbourn placed fourth in the state.
+Last weekend, North Stafford finished second, Chantilly took third and Osbourn placed fourth in the state.